-Sarah Driver shares the real story behind the ‘Modern Pint’ of Sparkling wine from Rathfinny.
+Sarah Driver shares the real story behind the 50cl Bottle of Rathfinny Sparkling wine.

 You may have read over the Christmas period about the pending decision to allow UK wine producers to sell their wine in pint-sized bottles.
 Many of the press articles mentioned Rathfinny, not least because Mark has been a longstanding champion of the opportunity this bottle size provides for the English sparkling wine industry.
 Although much of the coverage talked about the dreaded B-word, this is much more about consumer choice than a political argument about weights and measures and ‘Imperial Pints’.

 So, I thought I’d put the record straight and explain why we like the idea of the 50cl bottle, which we’re calling a ‘modern pintâ’.

 Anyone who knows me will know my favourite drink has always been sparkling wine.
 I’m thrifty and not a big drinker so the idea of the ‘modern pint’ – a 50cl bottle containing four 125ml glasses is perfect for me as it’s an agreeable measure for a couple to share.
 Whilst I’ve learnt that you don’t have to finish a traditional 75cl bottle in one sitting (it stoppers well overnight and takes on new flavours), a smaller bottle is perfect for picnics, kicking off an evening and favoured by health-conscious drinkers.

 It will also be bottle aged and fermented, unlike many half (37.5cl) bottles which are generally filled by the transfer method from a larger bottle and therefore not considered to be of the same quality.